0xmichalis/ts-template/README.md

-# Templatoor
+# ts-template

-A template for Typescript bots.
+A template for Typescript projects.

 ## Build

 ```
-yarn build
+pnpm build
 ```

 ## Run

 Update `.env` with the desired configuration, then run:

 ```
-yarn start
+pnpm start
 ```